Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 Z-score has an important feature: it helps us to identify outliers (extreme values) in our dataset.

-Data values with z-score above 3 or below -3 are classified as outliers.
+Data values with z-score above three or below minus three are outliers.

  <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Statistical_Analysis_With_R:Hypothesis_Test/Images/Score_Z_Table.png"
       alt = "Score_Z_Table"
       style="width:200"/>

 ### Confidence Interval
-Imagine that an archer is shooting at a target.
+Imagine that a bowman is shooting at a target.

 Suppose he hits the center of the 10 cm radius 95% of the time.
-That is, he only misses once every 20 attempts.
+That is, he only craves once every 20 attempts.

-Behind the target is a statistician, who doesn't know where the center is.
+A statistician is behind the target, and he doesn't know where the center is.

 The archer shoots the first arrow.

 Knowing the archer skill level, the statistician draws a 10 cm radius circle around the arrow.

 He is 95% confidence that the circle includes the target center.

-The statistician reasoned that if he drew 10 cm radius circles around the arrows, his circles would include the target center in 95% of cases.
+The statistician reasoned that if he drew 10 cm radius circles around the arrows, his draws would include the target center in 95% of cases.

 Summing up, the statistician has collected some samples and built a confidence interval.

-This simple example shows exactly what a confidence interval is.
-All you have to do is determine a minimum limit value, a maximum limit value and assume that inside this limit we will have the population average, for example.
+This simple example shows what a confidence interval is.
+All you have to do is determine a minimum limit value, a maximum limit value and assume that within, we will have the population average, for example.

-In most cases we don't know what is the population average.
-We only have sample insights.
+In most cases, we don't know what the population average is.
+We only hold sample insights.

 The confidence interval allows us to make population inferences based on collected samples data.